Enemigo íntimo season 2

-The second season of Enemigo íntimo is an American crime drama television series written by Lina Uribe and Darío Vanegas and deloveped by Telemundo Global Studios and Argos Comunicación.
+The second season of Enemigo íntimo is an American crime drama television series written by Lina Uribe and Darío Vanegas and developed by Telemundo Global Studios and Argos Comunicación.

 The season was originally scheduled to premiere in April 2020, on the basic cable network Telemundo, but this was postponed indefinitely due to the COVID-19 pandemic.
 On 13 May 2020, it was confirmed that the series will premiere on 22 June 2020.
 The season concluded on 21 September 2020.